2023 Pan American Games

 The 2023 Pan American Games (Juegos Panamericanos de 2023), officially the XIX Pan American Games (XIX Juegos Panamericanos) and commonly known as Santiago 2023, were an international multi-sport event governed by the Panam Sports Organization, held in Santiago, Chile from 20 October to 5 November 2023; preliminary rounds in certain events began on 18 October 2023.
-These are the first Pan American Games to be held in Chile, and the eighth to be held in South America.
+These were the first Pan American Games to be held in Chile, and the eighth to be held in South America.

 The games were held in 39 venues across the Santiago Metropolitan Region and another three regions of Chile.
 The Pan American Games and the 2023 Parapan American Games were organized by the Santiago Organizing Committee for the 2023 Pan and Parapan American Games.

 Bidding process

 Two bids were submitted for the 2023 Pan American Games.
 Santiago, Chile and Buenos Aires, Argentina both submitted bids.
 On 1 February 2017, the Pan American Sports Organization (now Panam Sports) announced the two cities as the official bids.
-Buenos Aires withdrew their bid in April 2017 due to not having the necessary finances or logistics to host this event and the 2018 Summer Youth Olympics.
+Buenos Aires withdrew their bid in April 2017 due to not having the necessary finances or logistics to host both this event and the 2018 Summer Youth Olympics.

 Host city election

 Santiago was unanimously acclaimed as the host city at the ANOC General Assembly in Prague on 4 November 2017.
-This will mark the first time Chile hosts the Pan American Games.
+This marked the first time Chile hosted the Pan American Games.
 Santiago was initially awarded the right to host the 1975 and later 1987 Pan American Games, but withdrew as host both times due to financial and political problems.
-Most recently, Santiago was a candidate for the 2019 Pan American Games but lost to Lima.
+Most recently, Santiago was a candidate for the 2019 Pan American Games, but lost to Lima.